QuantEcon/lecture-source-py/source/rst/debugging.rst

 But there's an error here: ``plt.subplots(2, 1)`` should be just ``plt.subplots()``.

-(The call ``plt.subplots(2, 1)`` returns a NumPy array containing two axes objects, suitable for having two subplots on the same figure).
+(The call ``plt.subplots(2, 1)`` returns a NumPy array containing two axes objects, suitable for having two subplots on the same figure)

 The traceback shows that the error occurs at the method call ``ax.plot(x, np.log(x))``.